ukmars/ukmarsbot/micro_alternatives/Cytron_Maker_Nano_RP2040/UKMARSBot_Maker-Nano-RP2040.md

 ## Introduction

 The Cytron Maker Nano RP2040 is a cheap alternative to the Arduino Nano, with the much more powerful RP2040 microcontroller - the same micro used on the Raspberry Pi Pico.
+It has on on-board Piezo buffer, 2MB of flash, two RGB LEDs, and a user button.
+It also has LEDs on quite a few of the GPIO (inputs and output pins) which can aid in debugging.

 This can run:
  - in the Arduino environment,